htcf/docs/docs/storage/index.md

     └── software
 ```

+!!! tip "Path Examples"
+    Throughout this documentation, paths like `/scratch/mylab/$USER/` and `/lts/mylab/` are examples.
+Replace `mylab` with your actual lab directory name.

 The `data` directory is well suited for modestly sized reference data such as [NCBI blast databases](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
-Larger datasets (> 500GB) are probably better suited for [Long Term Object Storage](#ltos)
+Larger datasets (> 500GB) are probably better suited for [Long Term Object Storage](#ltos-long-term-object-storage)

-The `software` directory is suited for software installation using tools such as [spack](../software.md#spack)
+The `software` directory is suited for software installation using tools such as [spack](../software/index.md#spack)

-### HTS
+### Scratch (High Throughput Storage)

-High Throughput Storage (`/scratch`) is a distrubuted file system able to handle tens of GBs/sec of total throughput.
+Scratch storage (`/scratch`) is a distributed file system able to handle tens of GBs/sec of total throughput.
 This storage is *temporary scratch space* and is **not** backed up.
 Once data is removed from /scratch, it cannot be recovered.

 *Data stored in /scratch is subject to the [Scratch Data Cleaning Policy](../policies.md#scratch-data-cleaning).*

 Jobs utilize this space for inputs and outputs to provide the best performance possible.
 Running jobs that read/write from the home directory will cause slowness and login issues for all users.

 !!!Note
     Users will be asked to clean up older files on /scratch if it is needed to improve system performance.

-The best use of the HTS is to use a workflow similar to the following:
+The best use of scratch storage is to use a workflow similar to the following:

-1. Copy starting (raw) data from LTS to HTS.
+1. Jobs can read input data directly from LTS (read-only on compute nodes).
+For data that will be modified or when high-performance I/O is needed, copy the data from LTS to scratch first.
-2. Submit jobs to the cluster that process the data, creating intermediate and/or finished data.
+2. Submit jobs to the cluster that process the data, creating intermediate and/or finished data in scratch.
 3. Copy the finished data (and job files used to create that data) over to LTS.
-4. Remove all working data from HTS
+4. Remove all working data from scratch

 Results that are generated on this storage need to be promptly copied to LTS.

 #### Scratch Quotas

 There is a quota of 2TB per user in /scratch to prevent the filesystem from filling up.
 At >85% /scratch can become very slow.
-To check the amount of space being used, use the following command:
+To check the amount of space being used:

-    $ beegfs-ctl --getquota --uid $USER

-or check group quotas with:

-    $ beegfs-ctl --getquota --gid GROUPNAME
+    $ storage-info

 #### Quota Increase Requests

 !!!Note
     A quota increase is not guaranteed.
 If excess capacity is not available, a quota increase cannot be granted.

 If excess capacity is available.
 A temporary increase in the scratch quota can be requested.
-To request more scratch space, email following information:
+To request more scratch space, post in **#general** on Slack with the following information:

 1. Reason for the increase
 2. Amount of additional space
 3. Duration additional space will be required

 #### Recommendations